 Push in to heat up.
 It will automatically release when the element is hot.
-DO NOT hold it in while it is heating up.
+DO NOT hold it in while it is heating up, it may overheat and damage the lighter and the heating element.

 Front Ashtray

 Open the ashtray by pulling its bottom edge toward you.